yangj56/embossing/README.md

 - Electron.js team for the desktop application framework
 - Next.js team for the React framework
-- SerialPort team for the serial communication library
+- Fabric.js team for the canvas drawing library